dicompyler/dicompyler-core/README.rst

 -  ``dicomparser``: class that parses DICOM objects in an easy-to-use manner
--  DVH calculation: independent dose volume histogram (DVH) calculation if dose grid and structure data is present
+-  ``dvhcalc``: independent dose volume histogram (DVH) calculation if dose grid and structure data is present

 Other information
 -----------------